HMS Saldanha (1809): Legacy

 A special ceremony was held on 4 December 2011 to mark the 200th anniversary of the sinking in Lough Swilly of Saldanha.
-It was the first commemorative event recalling one of Ireland's worst ever marine disasters.
+It was the first commemorative event recalling one of Ireland's worst-ever marine disasters.
 Until then, there had been no memorial to their deaths.

+In 2026, sand displacement during the spring caused by high winds revealed what may be the starboard bow of the ill-fated ship on Ballymastocker Beach, Co Donegal.